 There are ten different EQ filters; two shelving filters and eight parametric filters.
 Parametric filters are defined by frequency, bandwidth and gain.
-The frequency is controlled over the range from 10Hz to 25.6kHz.
-The bandwidth, shown as Width on the screen, ranges from 0.10 octaves to 5.2 octaves.
+The frequency is controlled by encoder "A" and ranges from 10Hz to 25.6kHz.
+The bandwidth, shown as Width on the screen, is controlled by encoder "B" and ranges from 0.10 octaves to 5.2 octaves.
 Bandwidth can be shown and adjusted as Q or Octaves (Oct).
-Gain is adjustable in 0.2dB increments.
+Gain is controlled by encoder "C" and is available in 0.2dB increments.

 Any of the six Parametric filters can be used as All-Pass filters.
 When a filter is set to All-Pass mode, the Gain parameter value will show as "AllPass" on the display.
-This setting may only be engaged by right-clicking the EQ (icon' in the EQ window of the System Engineer panel.
+This setting may only be engaged or disengaged from the System Engineer PC application.